AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances/README.md

 git clone https://github.com/AuraFrizzati/DE-2025-FinalProject-NHS-EmergencyDeptAttendances.git
 ```

-To create a data pipeline, the following steps were taken:
+To replicate the project data pipeline, you can follow these more detailed steps:

 ### **Step 1: Cloud setup**
 A project space was setup on **Google Cloud Platform** (**GCP**) using **Terraform Infrastructure as Code** (**IaC**) to ensure scalability, reproducibility, and efficient resource management.